State-College-Plone/WebServerAuth/README.txt

 Installation

-    1. Copy WebServerAuth to the 'Products' directory of your Zope instance.
+    1. Copy WebServerAuth to the Products directory of your Zope instance.

     2. Go to your-plone-site &rarr; site setup &rarr; Add/Remove Products, and install WebServerAuth.